 Q: What should I do if need to take many prerequisite courses?

 A: You can take some courses in your local community college or in the open university at CSUF before applying to the program.

 A: Ordinarily, a new cohort begins each fall semester.
 You may apply for the spring semester if you have prerequisite courses to take.

 Q: Can the entire MS in Statistics program be completed remotely?

 A: Yes.
 The program is designed so that students can complete the program entirely in-person, entirely online, or a combination of both.
-With the exception of Math 335 and Math 338, the prerequisite courses cannot be completed online.

 Q: If I “attend” class remotely, do I have to be online at the specific time that the class meets?